 Workers get a few additional free hours because they don’t have to get ready for the office and commute to it.
 But they lose important rituals, so it’s more difficult to dive into the flow of work.
 And of course, there are distractions at home that you need to find a way to cope with.

 What can be helpful in team management?
 Good documentation and a good tracking system.
 You should set up all the team’s tasks and be able to check their status.
 The steps of management include planning, realization, and checking.
-It’s the same steps you use at the office, but in case of remote task management, you must be aware of whether the tasks will be done or won’t be done by the set deadline since you can’t physically check on their progress by checking in with someone at their workstation.
+It’s the same steps you use at the office, but in the case of remote task management, you must be aware of whether the tasks will be done or won’t be done by the set deadline since you can’t physically check on their progress by checking in with someone at their workstation.

 Another pitfall of remote work is the environment and availability of time, space, or even someone who can look after the kids.
 You have to find out what tasks fit this team member most and don’t assign them tasks that are difficult to perform given their current situation.
 Some people are more productive during the day and others at night so a flexible schedule can be a good solution.

 Monitoring the team's progress: do’s and don’ts

 Some micromanagement practices in an offline environment are simply direct questions.
 For remote workers, those are transformed in software that monitors time in each program, records keys pressed, and takes screenshots every 30 seconds.
 This practice, however, would almost definitely only frustrate your team and decrease their performance.